Disney Adventures in the Magic Kingdom

 Developer: Capcom Publisher: Capcom Released: 1990 Genre: Platformer

 Somewhat appropriately, rather than playing as any of the Disney pantheon you star as a young boy visiting the Magic Kingdom.
 It seems Goofy has lost the six silver keys necessary to unlock the Enchanted Castle and with little time Mickey recruits you to find them.
-There are five attractions that award a key at the end and trivia mini-game to earn the last.
-Some of the questions are obvious but many are really obscure.
-Luckily you aren’t penalized for answering wrong.
+There are five attractions that award a key at the end and a trivia mini-game to earn the last.
+Some of the questions are obvious but many are truly obscure.
+Luckily you are not penalized for answering wrong.

 Adventures in the Magic Kingdom 001 Adventures in the Magic Kingdom 002 Adventures in the Magic Kingdom 003